 Hospitals are excluded if they do not meet eligibility criteria noted in S.7.
-Patients are excluded if any of the following occur:

-1) They did not have a first-time TAVR in the episode of care (admission),

-2) The TAVR was subsequent to another procedure in the Registry (other TAVR, Mitral Leaflet Clip and/or TMVR) during that admission.

-3) The patient is readmitted for a repeat TAVR (re-admission) and the initial TAVR was performed during the rolling 3-year timeframe for the measure.

-4) They are in TVT Registry sponsored research studies (identified with research study=yes and research study device used during procedure).
+- 1) They did not have a first-time TAVR in the episode of care (admission), - 2) The TAVR was subsequent to another procedure in the Registry (other TAVR, Mitral Leaflet Clip and/or TMVR) during that admission. - 3) The patient is readmitted for a repeat TAVR (re-admission) and the initial TAVR was performed during the rolling 3-year timeframe for the measure. - 4) They are in TVT Registry sponsored research studies (identified with research study=yes and research study device used during procedure).